Information Hub simplifies the management, execution, and distribution of information

 Transform and contextualize the raw data

 For us, the transformation pipeline is the most exciting part.
-This is where Flow really shines.
+This is where Information Hub really shines.

 Context

-Out of the box, and at its foundation, Flow enforces two critical pieces of context against which measure information is enriched, namely, time and model.
-Every data point streaming into Flow, whether used for event framing or calculated into a measure's value, is contextualized by time and model to become part of the information that will ultimately serve our decision making processes.
+Out of the box, and at its foundation, Information Hub enforces two critical pieces of context against which measure information is enriched, namely, time and model.
+Every data point streaming into the Information Hub, whether used for event framing or calculated into a measure's value, is contextualized by time and model to become part of the information that will ultimately serve our decision making processes.

-Time is the base that runs through all Flow Systems, a thread against which all information is stored.
-However, to present and publish this information as analytics-ready, Flow normalizes time into slices or periods:
+Time is the base that runs through all Information Hub systems, a thread against which all information is stored.
+However, to present and publish this information as analytics-ready, Information Hub normalizes time into slices or periods:

 Calendar-based periods include minutes, hours, shifts, days, weeks, months, quarters and years.
 All these periods are required to make meaningful comparisons to derive insight from your information.
 For example, how is the current shift running?
 How does our process this year compare to the same time last year?
 This information is at your fingertips.

 Event-framed periods are derived from triggers in the underlying data.
-Flow monitors for start and stop triggers to generate periods against which you can attribute additional context dynamically.
-For example, Flow will monitor the necessary tags, or combination of tags, to record when a machine stops and starts up again.
+Information Hub monitors for start and stop triggers to generate periods against which you can attribute additional context dynamically.
+For example, Information Hub will monitor the necessary tags, or combination of tags, to record when a machine stops and starts up again.
 Additional information, like the reason for the stop, will be attributed to that event period, providing invaluable insight over time as to how often, how long, and why the machine stops.

 Calculation Services

-As data streams into Flow, it is cleaned, contextualized, and transformed by a set of calculations services that include:
+As data streams into Information Hub, it is cleaned, contextualized, and transformed by a set of calculations services that include:

 • primary aggregations and filters